sln310/Final_client/README.md

 - Users can view graphics that someone has posted.
 - Users can view detailed information about graphics.
+- Users can save graphics as favorites.
 - Users can create them posts.
-- Reviews are tied to user accounts.
+- Favourites are linked to user accounts.
 - User authentication and routing.

 ### Prepare the application